ninjastyle339/RiceReact/README.md

 # RiceReact

 A browser-based Linux ricing desktop environment built with React.
-Inspired by the linux ricing community.
+Not for phones...

 ## Features